a-rios/spanish_coref/Readme.md

 set maltPath in es.cfg to your installation of maltparser

-compile server-client modules ($MALTPARSER_DIR= path to your maltparser installtion):
+compile server-client modules ($MALTPARSER_DIR= path to your maltparser installation):

 ```
 cd $PARSING_PIPELINE_DIR/maltparser_tools/src